forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 The NATO, once was founded to contain the expansionist Soviet Union ruled under the horribly brutal [Stalinism](#thoughts-on-aspects-of-stalinism) (NATO: Founding treaty <https://www.nato.int/cps/en/natohq/topics_67656.htm?>, Summer 22), developed into the most powerful military alliance on earth ever.
 The NATO frames (and today sees?) itself as a defensive alliance protecting democratic principles and human rights.
 Other states, including Russia, perceive the NATO differently.

-> ##### Thoughts on Aspects of Stalinism
-> Stalinism seems to have relied much to much on brutality and 'forced alliances', so the local willingness to cooperate was often missing and the system turned out to be not sustainable.
-It can even be doubted that the Warsaw Pact would have passed a serious stress test, especially after the crackdowns of protests in Czechoslovakia and Hungary.
-Adverse feelings from the brutality of Stalinism such as deportations and ignorance of human rights seem to have been handed down the generations and last till today.

 > ##### NATO in the Yugoslavian Wars